System time

 - In the Online Parameters tab, select the Real time clock section.

-- Enter the desired values in the corresponding input fields (see the circled ℹ for format)
+- Enter the desired values in the corresponding input fields (see the circled ℹ for date formats)

-With the Clock button, you can write the current system time of the host computer to the real-time clock on the controller as the controller's UTC0
+You can write the current system time of your host computer to the real-time clock on the controller:

 - User name: admin